misha/flame_fuse/README.md

 The tests are written in a Storybook located in the `fuse_test` package.
 Unfortunately, the top-level project is a package-type project and cannot have a platform attached to it.
 As a result, I have opted to have a separate, application-type project to host the Storybook instead.

 If you have any problems or suggestions, please open an issue on GitHub.

+## Naming

+The name "Fuse" was selected because this method of functional composition is shared with React and Flutter hooks.
+With hooks, you `use` functions.
+With Flame hooks, you `fuse` functions instead.

+I also like that the verb "to fuse" reminds me of welding together parts in a secure way, similar to what the library tries to do with component behavior.